fedora-infra/python-fedora/doc/CSRF.rst

 defined in :mod:`fedora.tg.templates.genshi` is used in the body to pull in the login formand the ``<xi:include>`` of :file:`login.html` uses :func:`tg.fedora_template` to load the template from python-fedora.
-This function resides in :mod:`fedora.tg.tg1utils` and is added to the ``tg`` template variable when :func:`~fedora.tg.tg1utils.enable_csrf` is called at startup.
+This function resides in :mod:`fedora.tg.utils` and is added to the ``tg`` template variable when :func:`~fedora.tg.utils.enable_csrf` is called at startup.
 It does the following:

-.. currentmodule:: fedora.tg.tg1utils
+.. currentmodule:: fedora.tg.utils

 .. autofunction:: fedora_template